aossama/itworx-workshops/git-scm-lab-101/30-gitlab-projects.md

 ## Outcome

-You have created a new project which can be used to sync your local git repository to it.
+* You have created a new project which can be used to sync your local git repository to it.
+* You have syncronized your local repository to the remote GitLab repository.